lizmat/articles/on-raku2.md

 by going to Perl Monger Meetings, and then organizing them.
 From there on to organizing Perl one-day workshops and multi-day Perl conferences with more than 300 people attending.
-Followed by an 8 year hiatus while being busy helping to grow a company from 35 people to 5000 using Perl, instead of Java that was recommended by the new owners.
+Followed by an 8 year hiatus while being busy helping to grow a company from 35 people to 5000 using Perl 5, instead of Java that was recommended by the new owners.
+And succeeding because Perl 5 is the right tool to use in a very dynamic environment.
 Then, gradually easing into talking to strangers at generic open source events such as T-Dose, FOSDEM, OSCON.
-From strangers that just drop by to scream "Perl should die" to your face (just a single one, but repeat offender).
+From strangers that just drop by to scream "Perl should die" (just a single one, but a repeat offender).
 To strangers that tell you they're happy to see Perl still alive, that they miss Perl, having to program in another language for a living, and that they're looking forward to the moment that they once again will be able to pick up Perl where they left off.